GeorgeNabilPro/g-portfolio/README.md

   - [ ] Crane lift design
   - [ ] Gear testing design
   - [ ] Jack screw design
-  - [ ] jib-crane design
+  - [ ] Jib crane design
 - [ ] Make the Testimonial section.
   - [ ] Get a testimonial from Dr. Emad El-Kashef.
   - [ ] Get a testimonial from Dr. Emad El-Sherbiny.
   - [ ] Get a testimonial from Dr. Sahor.
 - [ ] Optimize images
-- [ ] Add some code splitting and dynamic imports.
-- [ ] Add link to the Process Tree project.
 - [ ] Make tabs and view transitions for the tabs.
 - [ ] Add filters for projects.
 - [ ] Add a contact form.
-- [ ] Connect with MechaPuzzle.
 - [ ] Add the experience section.
 - [ ] Implement a dark mode toggle.
 - [ ] Add smart animation for the hero section.
+- [ ] Connect with MechaPuzzle.
+- [ ] Add download files UI and download links for Google Drive (see https://chatgpt.com/c/68366ffa-e85c-8008-82f0-f4c6c5c1f7ed)

+## Future Projects

+1. Injection Molding Design, Simulation, and Analysis
+2. Manufacturing of a Gearbox model
+3. Robotic Arm Design, Simulation, and Manufacturing
+4. Thermal Analysis of Machining Process
+5. Machining of Complex Geometries using CNC and MasterCAM
+6. Mecha Puzzle - A platform for mechanical engineering students

 ## 🚀 Tech Stack